WordPress/blueprints/docs/troubleshoot-debug-blueprints.md

 You can use an in-browser [Blueprints editor](https://playground.wordpress.net/builder/builder.html) to build, validate, and preview your Blueprints in the browser.

 > [!CAUTION]
-> The editor is under development and the embedded Playground sometimes fails to load.
-To get around it, refresh the page.
-We're aware of that, and are working to improve the experience.
+> The editor is currently under development, and the embedded Playground sometimes fails to load.
+If this happens, refresh the page.
+We are aware of this issue and are working to improve the experience.

 ## Check for errors in the browser console